 One of the best varieties of the newer cultivars of the popular garden hydrangea, the Penny Mac was awarded a Louisiana Super Plant selection for spring 2012.
 It was aptly named after Penny McHenry from Atlanta Georgia, who is the founder of the American Hydrangea Society in 1994.
 She received the original plant as a gift and it has been cloned ever since in her honor.

-This acid loving plant is the perfect shrub for dappled shade.
+This acid loving plant is the perfect shrub for dappled shade in your backyard.
 The flower color can be changed by adding pH-changing substances to the soil.
-To make the large flowers more blue add aluminum sulfate to their soil.
-To see more pink flower buds add lime the soil.
+To make the large flowers have blue blooms add aluminum sulfate to their soil.
+To see more pink flower buds add dolomite lime the soil.

 Creates a gorgeous pink/blue display in any yard or landscape.